hamishcoleman/debian-installer-repack/examples/README.md

 - `popcon.cfg` - Skip asking about popularity-contest
 - `proxy.cfg` - Configure a http proxy to use
 - `scan-cdrom.cfg` - Avoid asking about scanning additional cdrom media
+- `tasksel.cfg` - Configure which set of packages will be installed